Family Urgent Response System

 FURS Services Include:

 - A toll-free hotline available 24 hours a day, 7 days a week staffed with caring counselors trained in conflict resolution and de-escalation techniques for children and youth impacted by trauma.

-- County Mobile Response System and Stabilization Teams also available 24 hours a day, 7 days a week.
+- County Mobile Response and Stabilization Teams also available 24 hours a day, 7 days a week.